mmccoy-01/bioluminescent_imaging_experimental_template/README.md

   - *experiment_name.qmd*: Quarto file for knitting experimental documentation into a dashboard with shiny app and plotly configuration
   - *README.md*: Documentation and support file for understanding experimental nuances amd folder hierarchy
   - *renv.lock*: Records package versions and dependencies for reproducibility
+  - *manifest.json*: Records the project's package dependencies and versions, ensuring consistent and reproducible environments across collaborators using `renv`.
   - **data/**
     - **imaging/**
       - **processed/**